Daguhh/naivecalendar/README.rst

 - /themes/**<theme>.rasi** : a rofi configration file (shape and colors)
 - /themes/**<theme>.cfg** : an ini file that define calendar content

-Simply copy those files (src folder content) in the same place (.ie : keep the tree as it is), remove as many theme as you want, but please keep at least *classic_dark* default theme.
+Simply copy those files (src folder content) in the same place (.ie : keep the tree as it is), remove as many theme as you want, but please keep at least *classic_dark_extended* default theme.

 Then, Launch with::